 This site is owned and operated by a private individual and is in no way officially associated with any State of Alabama entity.
 Some information provided here is from personal notes and all comments are my own.

-Employees of the Sprocket have gone through good and bad times at the center.
+Employees of the ‘Sprocket’ have gone through good and bad times at the center.
 I still have a lot of friends and even people I consider family at the U.S. Space & Rocket Center.
 I remember the fear and rumors that ran rapidly around the center during times of budget issues.
-The other thing I remember is that the employees were never really updated on what was happening with the Alabama Space Science Exhibit Commission (ASSEC).
-We always had to rely on The Huntsville Times and local TV stations to tell us what was going on.
-I still remember the day that layoffs occurred and a TV station was in the parking lot trying to interview people as they left.
+In the past, former CEO’s and the Alabama Space Science Exhibit Commission (ASSEC) have done a less than stellar job relaying information to employees and supporters about center operations Most relied heavily on The Huntsville Times and local TV stations to tell us what was going on during some of the worst situations.
+I still remember the day that layoffs after a former CEO lied to the commission about donations.
+During when an unannounced layoff occurred, a local TV station was in the parking lot trying to interview people as they left.
 They knew what was going on before the employees did.

-The primary mission of this website to bringing what is public information by law to the public and specifically anyone interested in the public meetings of the Alabama Space Science Exhibit Commission.
-My ever evolving secondary mission is to provide information about aerospace news that hits home to the “Rocket Valley” (i.e. Huntsville, Decatur and the surrounding area).
+The primary mission of this website to bring what is to publish public information concerning the Alabama Space Science Exhibit Commission and to provide my commentary on the decisions made as an avid supporter.
+My ever evolving secondary mission is to provide information about aerospace news that hits home to the “Rocket Valley” (i.e. Huntsville, Decatur, and the surrounding area).

 I hope that the members of the Alabama Space Science Exhibit Commission pay close attention to the following programs/ideas and suggestions that are of personal interest to me and several others.